 { \textbf{Notes on \hyref{highermom}{Table}:} The unit of observation is an individual.
 The dependent variable is the individual's level of attention paid to environment.
 The dependent variable ranges between 0 and 1 and increases with the reported level of attention.
 The variable is constructed by rescaling the answer to the prompt: On a scale of 1 to 6, how important is it for this individual to take care of the environment.
-Average variability refers to the average intensity of deviations from the typical climate conditions (\textit{specific to each ancestral generation}) across generations.
-Average variability sq. (cub.) refers to the square (cube) of the average variability term.
-Variability across generations capture the standard deviations in the average temperatures across generations, i.e. how distinct were the overall climate conditions between generations.
-Moments of the full temperature distribution include the mean, standard deviation, skewness and kurtosis of the whole temeprature distribution associated to an ethnic group in the 320 years (1600-1920) used to construct the per-generation variability index.
-Average variability ranges between 0.015 and 0.093 within the sample.
-Historical ethnic group characteristics include measure of development such as agricultural intensity, complexity of settlement, level of political heirarchies, size of the local community and main source of subsistence.
+Average anomalies refers to the average intensity of deviations from the typical climate conditions (\textit{specific to each ancestral generation}) across generations.
+Average anomalies sq. (cub.) refers to the square (cube) of the average anomalies term.
+Variability across generations captures the standard deviations in the average temperatures across generations, i.e. how distinct the overall climate conditions were between generations.
+Moments of the full temperature distribution include the mean, standard deviation, skewness and kurtosis of the whole temperature distribution associated to an ethnic group in the 320 years (1600-1920) used to construct the per-generation anomalies index.
+Average anomalies ranges between 0.015 and 0.093 within the sample.
+Demographic controls include dummies for income deciles, occupation categories, gender, education level and age.
+Historical ethnic group characteristics include measure of development such as agricultural intensity, complexity of settlement, level of political hierarchies, size of the local community and main source of subsistence.
 Historical topographic characteristics include controls for distance to the equator, distance to the closest coast and geographical K\"{o}ppen climate classification for the location of the ethnic group obtained from Ethnographic Atlas.
 Standard errors are clustered at the ethnicity level.}